 The room turned cold.
 She could feel her knees get weak.

-Micheal I read you, please slow down.
-Can you hear
+Micheal I cannot understand you, please slow down.
+Can

 …Do you read?
 Micheal, do you read?